zenml-io/zenml/docs/book/getting-started/zenml-pro/pro-api.md

 ---
 description: >
-  Learn about how to use the ZenML Pro API programmatically.
+  Learn how to use the ZenML Pro API programmatically.
 ---

 # Using the ZenML Pro API

 ZenML Pro offers a powerful API that allows you to interact with your ZenML resources.
 Whether you're using the [SaaS version](https://cloud.zenml.io) or a self-hosted ZenML Pro instance, you can leverage this API to manage tenants, organizations, users, roles, and more.

-The SaaS version of ZenML Pro API is hosted [here](https://cloudapi.zenml.io).
+The SaaS version of ZenML Pro API is hosted at [https://cloudapi.zenml.io](https://cloudapi.zenml.io).

 ## API Overview